Panasonic at CES 2019: Mickey Mouse-themed Disney ride and Harley Davidson electric motorcycle

 "They really help us transform a 2-dimensional cartoon into an amazing real world experience," LaDuke said of the partnership with Panasonic.

-Now, Panasonic is focused more on providing technology on the back end for other companies, including Disney.

-On Monday, the Japanese company also announced a partnership with Harley Davidson on a new electric motorcycle called LiveWire.
+- A partnership with Harley Davidson on a new electric motorcycle called LiveWire.
 The bike is cellular-connected, and owners can check things like maintenance and battery status from an app.
+The LiveWire will cost $29,800 and is available for preorder today.

+- A smart home platform in Japan called HomeX, meant to control all the connected devices in your house.

+- A new Technics turntable called the SL-1200 MK7 Direct Drive, with new play functions, including reverse playback.

 CES 2019: See all of CNET's coverage of the year's biggest tech show.